Updated on 22 Jun, 2023

 Ports used for managing UTunnel services like live sessions, firewall, and site-to-site tunneling.

-Now your VPN server with Kamatera is ready to be used.
+Now your Kamatera VPN server is ready for use.
 You can invite users into your server and start using the VPN.